Welcome to my Trip Report on my favorite airline, EVA Air!

 Flight route: SIN-TPE

-This airline offers 24 hours online check-in, so you can use either the mobile app or the airline's website to choose your seat and complete the check-in.
+This airline offers 24 hours of online check-in, so you can use either the mobile app or the airline's website to choose your seat and complete the check-in.
 This will save time when you collect your boarding pass as there is a separate queue for it.

 It's nice to receive a text message regarding a change in my seat assignment.
 The airline has implemented a number of useful changes since my last flight with this airline (EVA Air's A321 HKG-TPE Sept 2014 trip report) and this is one of them.